From Our Video Series

 University of Tennessee College of Law, Knoxville, Tennessee, J.D., 2000

 - Major: Social Work

 Since the beginning of my law practice I have been very focused on government related work.
 I became a lawyer to help people.
 I saw that there were issues with the laws and I wanted to be a voice, whether that be working on policy issues or changing the laws for the greater good.
-This internal drive I have to make a large impact has led me to focus my practice on administrative law, boards and commissions governance, corporate counsel, nonprofit institutions and associations, affordable housing law, and business and commercial litigation.
+This internal drive I have to make a large impact has led me to focus my practice on administrative law, boards and commissions governance, corporate counsel, nonprofit institutions and associations, business and commercial litigation and affordable housing law.